 3PB recruits through the Gateway for its twelve month pupillages.
 Applications may only be accepted through the Gateway.
 We aim to recruit up to four pupils.
 Vacancies may be based in any of our six locations: London, Birmingham, Bournemouth, Bristol, Oxford or Winchester.
 Pupils are asked for their location preference(s), if any but cannot be guaranteed that any offer will be at their preferred location.
+Chambers will be as flexible as possible.

 If you are entitled to a shortened pupillage by reason of your past experience/achievements, we are happy to hear from you directly.
 We apply the same rigorous selection procedures to any short pupillage applicants.
 Any application must be accompanied by written confirmation of your shortened pupillage requirements.